MIKE HIRSCHBACH - ARTISTIC DIRECTOR & HEAD OF JUGGLING/CIRCUS

 Kristin Langille Dahl - Head of Aerials

-Kristin graduated from the Dalhousie Acting 4 year Program, has 16 years of dance training and has an education degree from the University of Maine at Fort Kent.
+Kristin graduated from the Dalhousie Acting 4 year Program, has 12 years of dance training and has an education degree from the University of Maine at Fort Kent.
 She has been a member of The Irondale Ensemble Theatre Company from 2000 on, and worked with them for a month intensive at the Dell’Arte School in Blue Lake, California.
+In 2011 she performed with Mike at the International Clown Festival in Mumbai and Goa, India.
 She is a professional actor and has had many lead and principal roles in film and television.
-In 2013 she was honoured with the award for best actress at the Atlantic film festival for her work on the film "There are Monsters."
+In 2013 she was honoured with the award for best actress at the Atlantic film festival for her work on the film "There are Monsters".

 Chenise Hache - Aerials

 Chenise Haché has been training at Halifax Circus for 5 years, with a focus in aerial acrobatics, and is passionate about circus as a tool for positive social change.
 She has performed with Halifax Circus at Nocturne and at the Pride parade, and has completed an aerial teacher training course at the New England Centre for Circus Arts.
 When she isn’t at Halifax Circus making everything run smoothly and sharing her passion for aerials, she works tirelessly towards issues of social justice for Aboriginal peoples, women’s rights, and youth at risk.
 She also enjoys hula hoop, traditional dance, working towards the never-ending quest for splittier splits, and talking to stray cats.